-Chicharrón en salsa verde is a Mexican popular dish made with crispy pork cracklings simmered in a hearty sauce made of tomatillo, green chilies, and cilantro.
+Chicharrón en salsa verde is a Mexican popular dish made with crispy pork cracklings simmered in a delicious sauce made of tomatillos, green chilies, and cilantro.

 - Chicken stock: Use chicken stock or water, the quantity will depend on the type of pork cracklins you bought, some absorb more liquid than others.

 - Spices: Garlic, cumin seeds, salt, and pepper.
-The spices are simple, because the pork crackling adds a lot of flavor, so keeping the sauce simple balance everything perfectly.
+The spices are simple because the pork crackling adds a lot of flavor, so keeping the sauce simple balances everything perfectly.

 How To Make Chicharrón En Salsa Verde